The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition: Introduction

-To address the above challenges, we design an invisible and triggered physical adversarial patch (\sysname \footnote{Our codes and demonstration videos of \sysname can be found at \url{https://anonymous.4open.science/r/ITPatch-C667/}.}) that leverages the aforementioned fluorescent properties.
+To address the above challenges, we design a stealthy and effective physical adversarial patch with fluorescent ink (\sysname \footnote{Our demonstration videos of \sysname can be found at \url{https://sites.google.com/view/fipatch-attack/home/}.}), which leverages the aforementioned fluorescent properties.
 At a high level, an attacker applies carefully designed fluorescent ink to a target sign and later triggers a fluorescent effect using invisible UV light.
 The resulting fluorescent perturbations cause the TSR system to misclassify the sign, which could potentially lead to traffic accidents. \autoref{example} shows an example of our \sysname.
 In more detail, our methodology consists of four key modules.
 First, we develop a color-edge fusion method to automatically locate traffic signs, enabling precise application of fluorescent ink to the signs themselves, rather than invalid backgrounds.
 Second, to effectively simulate fluorescent effects, we model fluorescent perturbations on traffic signs by defining the various critical parameters of fluorescent ink, including colors, intensities, and perturbation sizes.
-Third, we design goal-based and patch-aware loss functions to achieve high attack success rates with minimal perturbations, supporting three attack goals: hiding attack, generative attack, and misclassification attack.
-Finally, to improve the robustness of \sysname in the physical world, we present several fluorescence-specific transformation methods that simulate fluorescence perturbations for real-world attacks. \autoref{tab:summary} summarizes the state-of-the-art physical adversarial patch approaches and our advancements over them.
+Third, we design goal-based and patch-aware loss functions to achieve high attack success rates with minimal perturbations, supporting three attack goals: hiding attack, generative attack, and misrecognition attack.
+Finally, to improve the robustness of \sysname in the physical world, we present several fluorescence-specific transformation methods that simulate fluorescence perturbations for real-world attacks.